Streampunk/macadam/README.md

 This is prototype software that is not yet suitable for production use.
 The software is being actively tested and developed.

-A variant for the Linux platform is also planned.
-The developers currently lack a test platform for this work.
+A variant for the Linux platform is also available but still in an experimental stage.

 Contributions can be made via pull requests and will be considered by the author on their merits.
 Enhancement requests and bug reports should be raised as github issues.
 For support, please contact [Streampunk Media](http://www.streampunk.media/).
 For updates follow [@StrmPunkd](https://twitter.com/StrmPunkd) on Twitter.